harvard-lil/h2o/README.md

 by a newline. `format` is bumped if this shape changes, so a mismatch there reads as a version difference rather than a disagreement about migrations.

-The same command run in a container produces the same document, which is what makes an image and a deployed environment comparable by `hash` alone.
+The shared inspector also runs through ECS Exec in an existing service task, so the incoming manifest and deployed migrations can be compared.
 It reports what is on disk and never what a database has applied; `MigrationLoader` is constructed with no connection.